Accounting: Make Your Future Count!

 Auditing (MGMT 50600) In this class, we study the concepts and procedures of auditing, which is the systematic process of objectively obtaining and evaluating evidence regarding assertions about economic actions and events.
 Primary emphasis is on audits conducted by independent Certified Public Accountants, but topics apply to internal auditing as well.
 Professor Janes, Paula Conroy, CPA

 Financial Statement Analysis (MGMT 53000) The course is designed to help students: (a) understand the content of corporate financial reports and analyze the information therein, (b) use the information for evaluating the financial health, operating performance, and growth prospects of corporation-type companies, and (c) learn the various company valuation models available and estimate the value of such a company using those models and the information abstracted from the financial reports.
 The topics to be covered include the corporate financial statements and their relationships, ratio analysis for profitability and risk evaluation, assets/liabilities/owners’ equity analysis, intercompany investments, forecasting financial statements, and company valuation models.
 In general, what is covered in the course is similar to what financial analysts do in evaluating and valuing a company.
-Professor Fu
+Professor Goodman

 Accounting For Nonprofit and Governmental Entities (MGMT 53100) This course is intended to provide comprehensive coverage of accounting and financial reporting for governmental and not-for-profit entities that follow the relatively new financial reporting models prescribed by GASB.
 This course will examine the accounting and financial reporting issues of federal government agencies, the federal government at state and local levels, and not-for-profit organizations as they demonstrate accountability for financial and operational performance and compliance with regulations to resource providers and other interested parties.
-Rebecca Trax, CPA
+David Scott, CPA

 Forensic Accounting and Fraud Examination (MGMT 53200) This course is designed to help students apply their accounting, auditing, information systems and communication skills to detect financial fraud and unauthorized reporting acts and to prepare and present a fraud case for criminal proceedings or civil litigation.
 These skills are highly valued in the rapidly growing field of forensic accounting.
 Upon completing this course, students will understand the role of forensic accountants in examining financial records for fraud and detecting insurance fraud; in providing litigation support; and in capturing digital evidence.
 The course will also review material related to the Certified Fraud Examiner (CFE) exam.
 Throughout the course, students will have opportunities to improve their written and oral communication skills, particularly as they relate to communication in the legal settings associated with investigative accounting.
 Professor Janes

 Practicum in Taxation (MGMT 59000) This experiential, service-learning course gives students the opportunity to learn and apply tax preparation skills for low- to moderate-income taxpayers by completing individual income tax returns.
 Students first obtain IRS certification through instructor-led and online training and complete practice exercises.
 After certification, students work face to face with clients on or off campus, becoming not only competent tax preparers, but better communicators and professionals.
 Students also complete tax research assignments to build competency in addressing more complex tax issues for clients.
 Class hours are arranged to meet student and tax preparation site needs.
-Dr. Stanfield
+Kimberly Fatten, CPA

 Consulting for Start-Ups and Not-for-Profits (MGMT 59000) This is an experiential, service learning course designed to get students involved in real-world accounting projects that will give them the opportunity to apply some of the knowledge that they have spent years acquiring.
 Students will be organized in small teams working on accounting projects for local start-up businesses and non-profit organizations.
 The first three weeks will be spent in a classroom setting, with presentations on how to conduct client service engagements and how to successfully carry out the projects that are available.
 After the initial classroom sessions, student teams will, with faculty guidance, run a consulting engagement, meeting with the clients to determine their needs and expectations, doing the agreed-upon work, and delivering the output to the client organization.
 Professor Janes

 Advanced Auditing and Professional Practice (MGMT 63900)This course is designed to help students prepare for their professional careers by strengthening their understanding of the CPA’s attest function and familiarizing them with current assurance issues.
 After finishing the course, students should understand the current state of Enterprise Risk Management and tools for risk evaluation, be able to identify best practices related to external audit, be prepared to manage an audit group, understand the key aspects of being an audit consultant and be able to work with all levels of internal and external audit professionals.
 Throughout the course, students will have opportunities to improve their written and oral communication skills, particularly as they relate to communication in the audit setting.
 The course will also emphasize the impact of recent and current regulatory actions, including the Sarbanes-Oxley Act of 2002, on the audit profession.
 Students are expected to have already taken MGMT 50600, Auditing, or its equivalent.
-Scott Sorensen, CPA
+Robert Colin, CPA

 Business Law for Accountants (MGMT 63400) This course is designed to help prepare students for their professional careers by familiarizing them with aspects of the law that are directly relevant to the practice of accounting.
 These topics are not only at work every day in business but are also tested on professional examinations such as the Uniform Certified Public Accounting (CPA) Exam.
 Specific topics include, but are not limited to, contract law, relevant provisions of the Uniform Commercial Code, bankruptcy, and the legal liability of accountants.
 The course will be taught through a mixture of lectures and class discussions.
 Cara Putman, J.D.